TrueWinter/serverMon/README.md

 A random delay (between 20ms and 500ms, by default) is added before each check.
 This is to prevent issues that may occur when a large number of monitors are configured, and can be modified if needed.

 Groups can also be configured.
-Each group member can either be set to change the group status to `outage` or `partial outage`.
+A monitor can only be in one group.
 Currently this only applies to the web UI, and is a beta feature.

 It is recommended to use a proxy such as Nginx to proxy port 80 and 443 to ServerMon's port (18514).